 Of course, this recipes come with a few alternatives and swaps to meet all dietary and lifestyle needs.
 See below for a few swaps that I know will be perfect for you!

-- Gluten - instead of all purpose flour, you can use a gluten-free version, I would suggest a 1:1 flour.
+- Gluten - instead of all purpose flour, you can use a gluten-free version.
+I would suggest a 1:1 flour as this is a very reliable swap.

 - Dairy - use almond milk and a dairy-free sour cream instead of the regular milk and regular sour cream.